raganwald/braythwayt.com/_posts/2016-03-30-racism-is-injustice.md

 ---

 Let's make up another scenario.
 We run a company that hires CS grads.[^degree] Naturally, we go to various universities, and being numbers people, we count the number of people of each colour, and figure out how many people of each colour graduate with a degree in CS.

-The statistics work out to:
+The statistics work out to be:

 | Colour | %age of CS graduates |
 |:-------|---------------------:|